colindouglas/bcsxp/README.md

 * `flags`: These are warning or error flags raised during the assay
 * `instrument`: The name of the instrument and the instrument serial number, separated by a space
 * `filename`: The path to the file from which the data originated
-* `subassays`: If the function is called with `subassays = TRUE`, this is a list column containing the details of the assays-within-the-assay.
+* `subassays`: If the function is called with `include_subassays = TRUE`, this is a list column containing the details of the assays-within-the-assay.
+This column is excluded by default

 ### Reading a C-File
 `read_bcsxp(path, filetype = "C")` reads in a exported ASCII file containing data on calibration curves, typically named "C*yyyymmddn*.BCSXp".
 It returns a tibble with the following columns: